raunakadvani2410/503-project/README.md

 # Where is Your Money and Why?
-### Team 4: Austin Barish, Raunak Advani, Jordan Rinaldi, and Victor De Lima
+### Austin Barish, Raunak Advani, Jordan Rinaldi, and Victor De Lima

 ### NOTE: The best way to view our project is through our website by selecting ./website/index.html.